MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P05-Introduction-to-Segues/content.md

 ![set navigation controller as initial view controller](./images/reset-initial-view-controller.png)

 Now when we tap a table view cell we should transition to the *Display Note View Controller* screen and a message should be printed to the console!
 Also, note that the navigation controller we added earlier is providing the back button functionality.
 Also, if you click either of the text boxes, a keyboard shows up and you can begin editing, although the changes won't be saved just yet.
-We'll add the note saving functionality in a later. =]
+We'll add the note saving functionality in later. =]

 ![ms-video](https://s3.amazonaws.com/mgwu-misc/Make+School+Notes/P05-complete.mp4)